naimaudio/projects_kpi/README.md

 # Time Management Interface for projects

-This frontend application give to employees an interface to input hours worked on each of their projects.
+This frontend application provides employees with an interface to enter the hours they have worked on each of their projects.
+This project is a part of a larger project.
+If the project kpi api is setup, you can build a developpement environment

+## Dev setup

+In order to setup a developpement server, you need npm v18 installed, an FastAPI backend and setup environment variables.

+### Environnment variables

+VITE_AUTHORITY: The Azure Authority URI
+VITE_REDIRECT_URI: The redirect URI of the application
+VITE_CLIENT_ID: The azure Client Id of the application
+VITE_FAST_API_URI: The fast api endpoint URI
+VITE_ORGANIZATIONS: Names of the organisations working together separated with a space
+SSL_KEY_PATH: SSL Key path for https
+SSL_CERT_PATH: SSL Certificate path for https
+SSL_KEY_PASSPHRASE: If your SSL key is encrypted and need a passphrase, provide it.

+Those environnement variables can be placed in a .env, or .env.local at the root of the frontend application

+### Certificates

-## Install application
+### Install application

 ```bash
 npm install